-Fig. 5 compares P-SNCA and GFC-SNCA.
-When using P-SNCA, only 1.8% of nodes can successively return their results.
-Since the social-HITs are propagated based on their arriving time and users' preference, the number of nodes with different Hop does not increase monotonously.
-Instead, it has a fusiform distribution, which causes the situations in which many nodes have no children; even if they have children nodes, the amount of them does not stratify the returning requirement.
-We check the number of nodes, which may satisfy one of our proposed rules.
-When the root node cannot collect results any longer, we count these numbers.
+Fig. 4 compares P-SNCA with GFC-SNCA.
+When using P-SNCA, only 1.8% of nodes successively return their results.
+Since social-HITs are propagated based on HITs' arriving time and users' preference, the number of nodes with different Hop does not increase monotonously, which causes many nodes having no children; even if they have children, the quantity does not stratify the returning requirement.
+We check the number of nodes, which satisfy one of our proposed rules.
 There are 1.2% of nodes, who have collected the required amount of replies after their father node submitted; about 25.4% nodes have a non-zero Hop value, but have no responded child; there are 1.6% nodes whose father or grandfathers have less than c children.
 After adopting our proposed algorithm, the root can collect results from approximately 28% of nodes.

-Fig. 6.
+Fig. 7.
 The impacts of returning rule-related parameters

 The value of the returning requirement c affects the total number of results that the root can collect.
-In Fig. 4 (a), with the growth of c, the percentage of collected results sharply decreases.
+In Fig. 5 (a), with the growth of c, the percentage of collected results sharply decreases.
 Next, we test the impacts of the length of awake/sleep status.
-In Fig. 4 (b), we fixed the average length of sleeping time, while gradually raising that value of the awake time.
+In Fig. 5 (b), we fixed the average length of sleeping time, while gradually raising that value of the awake time.
 The percentage of collected results slightly increases first, and then drops.
-It seems that there is some kind of balance between the average length of sleep status and awake status, and Fig. 4 (c) confirms our observation.
+It seems that there is some kind of balance between the average length of sleep status and awake status, and Fig. 5 (c) confirms our observation.
 The percentage of replied nodes also goes up first, and then drops down.
-Since the length of sleep/awake status follows normal distribution, we further check the impacts of the variance in Fig. 7.
+Since the length of sleep/awake status follows normal distribution, we further check the impacts of the variance in Fig. 6.
 However, there is no obvious changing pattern: they are all influenced by the variance with different amplitudes.

-In Fig. 6 (a), we gradually increase the number of awake nodes.
-For Rule 1, when there are about equal numbers of sleeping and awake nodes, the root node collects the maximum number of replies.
+In Fig. 7 (a), we gradually increase the number of awake nodes.
+For Rule 1, when there are equal numbers of sleeping and awake nodes, the root collects the maximum number of replies.
 But, for the others, the amount of collected replies drops first and then goes up.
-One possible explanation is that the number of nodes satisfying Rule 1 reaches its maximum when there are an equal number of sleeping and awake nodes, while the number of nodes satisfying the others rules gets its extremum at the opposite conditions.
-In Fig. 6 (b), we test the impacts of P_s , which determines whether or not to give results to a backup returning node.
+One possible explanation is that the number of nodes satisfying Rule 1 reaches its maximum when there are an equal number of sleeping and awake nodes, while the number of nodes satisfying the other rules gets its extremum at the opposite conditions.
+In Fig. 7 (b), we test P_s , which determines whether or not to give results to a backup returning node.
 The percentage of replied nodes slowly decreases with the growth of P_s .
 Since only a few nodes satisfy Rule 1, the decreasing speed is relatively slower.
-EGFC beats all others.
-In Fig. 6 (c), we test parameter k, which controls the waiting time in Rule 1.
-With the growth of k, the number of collected results forms a concave shape.
+In Fig. 7 (c), we test parameter k, which controls the waiting time in Rule

+1. With the growth of k, the number of collected results forms a concave shape.
 When k is small, the returning slots may be quickly occupied by the grandchildren; if k is too large, the father of the backup node may leave.
 Therefore, the number of collected results first increases, and then drops.